jvsr/fdf/README.md

 # fdf
 A 3D hightmap wireframe generator

-Features:
+## Features:

-Simple file formatting
+- Simple file formatting

-Full 3D rotations
+- Full 3D rotations

-Full camera controls
+- Full camera controls

-Every control is included in the menu
+- Every other control is included in a useful menu

-Compiling and running
+## Compiling and running

 Run `make`.
 Currently only tested on an OSX system.
-Might not compile on other systems because of some specific functions.
+Might not compile or have other issues on other systems because of some specific functions.

 Run the executable `fdf` with `./fdf [map]`.

-Test maps are provided in the `test` directory.
+Test maps are provided in the `testmaps` directory.